alexandria - Commonly Used Utilities

 Function: (sequence-of-length-p sequence length)

-Return true if sequence is a sequence of length length.
-Signals an error if sequence is not a sequence.
-Returns false for circular lists.
+sequence of length length.
+Signals an error if sequence is not a

 length=